 - What happens if I overdose (Flector Patch)?

-- What should I avoid while using diclofenac topical (Flector Patch)?
+- What should I avoid while using diclofenac transdermal (Flector Patch)?

-- What other drugs will affect diclofenac topical (Flector Patch)?
+- What other drugs will affect diclofenac transdermal (Flector Patch)?

 - Where can I get more information?